themosis/documentation/blade.md

 ### Displaying raw text

-If you need to display a string that is wrapped in curly braces, you may escape the Scout behavior by prefixing your text with an `@` symbol:
+If you need to display a string that is wrapped in curly braces, you may escape the Blade behavior by prefixing your text with an `@` symbol:

 ```html
 @{{ This is not processed by Scout }}
 ```

+> Check also the [verbatim](https://laravel.com/docs/5.3/blade#displaying-data) directive for larger text.

 ### Comments